python-discord/bot/bot/resources/tags/mcintent.md

 The discord gateway only dispatches events you subscribe to, which you can configure by using "intents"

-The message content intent is what determines if an app will receive the actual content of newly created messages
+The message content intent is what determines if an app will receive the actual content of newly created messages.
+Without this intent, discord.py wouldn't know which command handler to trigger so none of your commands will work.

 ```py